-The impact of the proposed variance appears to be minimal as the potential increase in the number of vehicles generated by the accessory dwelling unit can still be accommodated on site by the existing two exterior spaces combined with one parking space that is required to be reserved in the garage.
+The impact of the proposed variance appears to be minimal as the potential increase in the number of vehicles generated by the accessory dwelling unit can still be accommodated on the property by the existing two exterior spaces combined with one parking space that is required to be reserved in the double-car garage.

-In consideration of the above, the proposed variance is deemed to meet the four tests under the Planning Act and is recommended to be approved subject to conditions.
+In consideration of the above, the proposed variance is deemed to meet the four tests under the Planning Act and is recommended to be approved subject to the advisory comments.

-2. Other comments:
+4. Other comments: